Israel–Italy relations: Italian migration to Israel

 The size of the Italian Jewish community has faced a slight but continuous drop throughout the postwar decades, partly because of emigration to Israel or the United States and partly because of low birth rates, assimilation and intermarriage, especially in the small congregations of the North.
 Italians in Israel mostly grew thanks to immigration during the 20th century.
 Aliyah - the symbolic ascent to Israel - has come in waves.
-During the period of the British Mandate, immigration to Palestine there were legal and economic limitations on immigration that were removed with the independence of the State of Israel and the promulgation of the Law of Return.
+During the period of the British Mandate, there were legal and economic limitations on immigration that were removed with the independence of the State of Israel and the promulgation of the Law of Return.
 Many Italkím arrived after the Italian racial laws promulgated by Fascist Italy from 1938 to 1943 to enforce racial discrimination in Italy, directed against the Italian Jews, then immediately after the Second World War, and after the Six Day War of 1967.
 In the first ten years of the 2000s, immigration had a new wave.
-In 2012 there were about 15,000 Italian citizens stablished in Israel.
+In 2012 there were about 15,000 Italian citizens established in Israel.